This post may contain affiliate links. Please read our disclosure policy.

 Why you’ll love it

 If you’re a regular around here, you’ll know that I really enjoy creating creamy chicken recipes.
-There’s just something so undeniably special about pairing tender chicken with a white wine sauce, flavorful herbs, and then when you add in a splash of cream, it becomes an elegant restaurant quality dish at home.
-That sauce, though.
-It’s SO good.
+There’s just something so undeniably special about pairing tender chicken with a white wine sauce, flavorful herbs, and then when you add in a splash of cream, it’s a restaurant-quality dish at home.

-This white wine chicken would make a fabulous date night meal, and it also doubles as a fantastic dinner after a long workday since it’s so quick and effortless to make in half an hour!
+This white wine chicken would make a fabulous date night meal, and it also doubles as a fantastic dinner after a long workday!
 It also happens to be a great and accessible chicken recipe for beginners, and it’s really satisfying to feel like a gourmet home chef.
 Who knew the simplicity of this easy white wine sauce for chicken could taste so heavenly?

 What you’ll need